Why Your Vote Matters

 by Emilee O’Brien, Director of Policy & Advocacy

-If you are reading this, you’ve already demonstrated your commitment to working to solve the big issues in our community.
-By supporting United Way of Greenville County, you are actively making a difference in the daily lives of local families.
+If you are reading this blog, you have already demonstrated your commitment to working to solve the big issues in our community.
+By supporting the work of United Way of Greenville County, you are actively participating in the community engagement that makes a difference for families every day.

 YOUR VOTE = YOUR VOICE